PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Introduction

-This work presents a new glance at the protein conformational diversity problem.
+{This work proposes a new perspective on} the protein conformational diversity problem.
 Instead of learning and sampling from multi-dimensional empirical distributions, we propose to learn eigenspaces (the structure) of the positional covariance matrices in collections of experimental 3D structures and generalize these over different homology levels.
-Our motivation is that the diversity present within different 3D structures of the same protein or close homologs is a good proxy for the conformational heterogeneity of proteins in solution \citep{best2006relation} and can generally be (almost fully) explained by a small set of linear vectors, also referred to as modes \citep{lombard2024explaining,yang2009principal}.
+The use of experimental structure collections to infer protein dynamics through Principal Component Analysis (PCA) is well-established in the literature \cite{best2006relation,schneider2025ensembleflex,lombard2024explaining,yang2009principal}.
+The diversity present within -- even a modest number of -- experimental 3D structures of the same protein or close homologs is a good proxy for the conformational heterogeneity of proteins in solution \cite{best2006relation} and can generally be (almost fully) explained by a small set of linear vectors, also referred to as modes \cite{lombard2024explaining,yang2009principal}.
+Moreover, interpolation trajectories performed in PCA space inferred from experimental structures can recapitulate intermediate functional states \cite{lombard2024explaining}.
 Although linear spaces may not be well-suited for capturing highly complex non-linear motions, such as loop deformations, they offer multiple advantages.
 These include faster learning due to the reduced complexity of the model, improved explainability as the components directly correspond to interpretable data dimensions, faster inference, and the straightforward combination or integration of multiple data dimensions.

 To summarize, our main contributions are: